 - All students who attended schools where English was not the language of instruction.

-NOTE: Children 4 and 5 years of age are not assessed at the Assessment Centre.
+NOTE: Children entering junior or senior kindergarten are not assessed at the Welcome Centre.

 Documents that may be needed at the Assessment